IfrahSarfraz/Smog-Monitoring-System/README.md

 ---

-## Documentation

-Detailed project documentation, including methodology, DIP techniques, and validation results, can be added here as a project report.

----

 ## License

 This project is developed for educational and hackathon purposes.
-No formal open-source license has been applied yet; add a `LICENSE` file (e.g. MIT) if you intend to make this reusable by others.
+No formal open-source license has been applied yet.